Scandinavian product design – much more than just Scandi chic, hygge and lifestyle trends

 Today, Stelton is extremely successful around the globe with its constantly evolving design worlds and an extensive collection of elegant, Nordic kitchen utensils.

-Nordic Product Design inspirations and examples from our Pinterest board
+Nordic Product Design inspiration from our online shop

 Sources: